-The bonus target for Dr. Guthart was 70% of base salary and 50% of base salary for Mr. Mohr, Mr. Meltzer and Mr. Rosa under the CIP.
+(1) The bonus target for Dr. Guthart was 70% of base salary and 50% of base salary for Mr. Mohr, Mr. Rosa, and Mr. Brogna.
 Mr. McNamara is under the Commission Plan and the target is calculated based on achieving 100% of predetermined sales metrics.
 At its discretion, the Compensation Committee has the authority to pay any NEO in excess of or below his targeted bonus amount.
-The goals for 2012 were approved by the Compensation Committee in January 2012.
-The payout amounts for each NEO were reviewed and approved by the Compensation Committee and the Board of Directors in January 2013 upon completion of the Consolidated Financial Statements for fiscal 2012.
+The goals for 2014 were approved by the Compensation Committee in January 2014.
+The payout amounts for each NEO were reviewed and approved by the Compensation Committee and the Board of Directors in January 2015 upon reviewing financial results for fiscal 2014.
 The maximum bonus or performance payout is calculated at 125% of the target; however, the Compensation Committee may award higher amounts based on individual performance.
-Actual amounts awarded under the CIP and the Commission Plan for fiscal year 2012 are reflected in the "2012 Summary Compensation Table" in this Proxy Statement.
 See "Compensation Discussion and Analysis" section above for detailed discussion of the plans.

-(2) The option awards were issued under our 2010 Incentive Plan.
-The February 15th grants vest 1/8 at the end of six months and 1/48 per month through a four-year period.
-The August 15th grants vest 7/48 at the end of one month and 1/48 per month through a 3.5-year period.
+(2) The options were granted under our 2010 Incentive Plan.
+The February 15 option grants vest 6/48 at the end of six months and 1/48 per month through a four-year period.
+The August 15 option grants vest 7/48 at the end of one month and 1/48 per month through a 3.5-year period.
+The February 15 RSU grants will vest 25% annually over a four-year period.

 (3) The amounts shown represent the fair value per share as of the grant date of such award determined pursuant to stock compensation accounting, multiplied by the number of shares.
-See Note 8 of the Notes to the Consolidated Financial Statements contained in our Annual Report on Form 10-K filed on February 4, 2013 for a discussion of all assumptions made by us in determining the valuation of the equity awards.
+See Note 9 of the Notes to the Consolidated Financial Statements contained in our Annual Report on Form 10-K filed on February 5, 2015, for a discussion of all assumptions made by us in determining the value of the equity awards.